 CITY OF NEWARK REMINDS RESIDENTS THAT CITY HALL WILL BE CLOSED

-ON WEDNESDAY, JANUARY 1, IN OBSERVANCE OF NEW YEAR’S DAY
+ON MONDAY, JANUARY 17, IN OBSERVANCE OF DR. MARTIN LUTHER KING JR. DAY

-Newark, NJ – December 31, 2019 – Mayor Ras J. Baraka reminded residents today that City Hall will be closed and most non-emergency Newark municipal services will be suspended on Wednesday, January 1, 2020, in observance of New Year’s Day.
+Newark, NJ – January 14, 2022 – Mayor Ras J. Baraka reminded residents today that City Hall will be closed and all non-emergency Newark municipal services will be suspended on Monday, January 17, in observance of Dr. Martin Luther King Jr. Day.
 Police, Fire, and other uniformed emergency services will be unaffected.

-The Department of Health and Community Wellness’s inspection services, transportation for seniors, and health clinic, will not operate on Wednesday, January 1.
+The Department of Health and Community Wellness’s inspection services and health clinic will not operate on Monday, January 17.
 In addition, the Bureau of Vital Statistics will be closed.
-Residents will not be able to apply for permits, birth certificates, name-change certificates, marriage licenses, nor pay water or tax bills at City Hall.
+Residents will not be able to apply for permits, birth certificates, name-change certificates, marriage licenses, or pay water or tax bills at City Hall.
+However, the Medical Director and Department’s Division of Surveillance and Prevention are on call for non-life-threatening medical and public health emergencies.